Best VPN 2023: keep your web browsing safe from prying eyes

 ❌ Parent company raises questions

 CyberGhost VPN is the second-fastest VPN we’ve tested, averaging just a 22% speed loss when tested against a straight-up wired connection.
-It has more servers than those offered by NordVPN, though it’s likely that its server count is inflated by virtual servers, which providers will use to beef up supply when demand for a particular server outstrips available physical servers in that locale.
+It has more servers than those offered by NordVPN, though it’s likely that its server count is inflated by virtual servers, which providers will use to beef up supply when demand for a particular server outstrips available physical servers in that locale – a necessary practice and one most, if not all, VPN providers engage in.

 In addition to providing decent speeds, there are reasons to believe CyberGhost is a good bet, at least in the short term, for privacy.
 CyberGhost publishes quarterly transparency reports detailing how many legal requests it’s received, status updates on projects and future plans, analysis of data surrounding malicious web activity and more.

 Like PIA, it also recently completed an independent security audit by Deloitte, one of the largest independent auditing firms in the world, to confirm its no-logging policy.
-The company says Deloitte confirmed it keeps no logs, though the report isn’t published on CyberGhost’s website – we’ve requested a copy from the auditor and hope to verify CyberGhost’s claims.
+The company says Deloitte confirmed it keeps no logs, though the report isn’t published on CyberGhost’s website – we’ve requested a copy from the auditor and hope to verify CyberGhost’s claims, but the request hasn’t been acknowledged.

 And a brief disclaimer: I awarded CyberGhost our Editor’s Choice distinction because, although it’s not the fastest VPN, I’m impressed by its thorough transparency work, and lightweight app that tends to use few system resources – which could be unimportant to you if you have the best CPU, but not all of us do.
-Combined with its recent audit, it appears to be the most trustworthy company for privacy (that’s not to say the other companies look shady – CyberGhost has just put in the most transparency effort).
+Combined with its recent audit, it appears to be the most trustworthy company for privacy (that’s not to say the other companies look shady, because they largely don’t – CyberGhost has just put in the most transparency effort).

 However, CyberGhost’s parent company, Kape Technologies, raises some questions, given its past existence as Crossrider, a company that distributed tech that enabled massive malware distribution.
 As far as I can tell, the company wasn’t directly responsible (its software was being misused), and to its credit, when the situation spun out of control, it openly shut down that part of its business and pivoted to cybersecurity, citing malware distribution on its platform.